joshuanallen/election-analysis/README.md

 # Election analysis using Python

 ## Project Overview
 The Colorado Board of Elections has requested an audit of the voting data.
+They've provided the voter ID, county in which the vote was cast, and candidate choice for each vote.
 They've requested the following:
 1. Calculate total votes cast
 2. Names of all candidates who received votes
 3. Calculate total votes for each candidate